 The fruits that follow are globose, segmented capsules of about 2,5 cm in diameter, usually with three to four lobes.
-In this picture the rough brown surface of the hard, ripe fruit is to be seen on a short stalk, with a hint at the tip of separate lobes.
+In this picture the rough brown surface of the hard, ripe fruit appears on a short stalk, with a hint at the tip of separate lobes.
 Up to six shiny black seeds are produced per capsule in spring to midsummer.

-The leaves of the female tree are said sometimes to be smaller, with more pointy tips than the rounding found on the leaves of the bush bearing male flowers (Coates Palgrave, 2002; www.plantzafrica.com).
+The leaves of the female tree are said sometimes to be smaller, with more pointy tips than the rounding found on the leaves of the male tree (Coates Palgrave, 2002; www.plantzafrica.com).

 |There are no comments for this image yet.|